righteousgambit/quiet-riot/README.md

 See the introductory blog post [here](https://blog.traingrc.com/en/introducing-quiet-riot) See a defender's perspective blog post [here](https://blog.traingrc.com/en/quiet-riot-defenders-lens)

+## Getting Started With Quiet Riot
+To get started with Quiet Riot, clone the repository to your local directory.
+You'll need boto3 and AWS cli tools installed.
+You'll need credentials configured with sufficient privileges in an AWS account to deploy the resources (SNS topic, ECR-Public repository, and ECR-Private repository).
+Then you just run ./main.py and follow the prompts.

+If you want to footprint the services in-use (or previously in use) for a specific account, select footprint.
+It will automatically leverage a wordlist composed of service-linked roles that indicate a particular service is or has been in use in an account.

+If you want to help identify valid Account IDs, you can select accounts and it will automatically generate a wordlist of random Account IDs of arbitrary (user-selected) size.
+Please consider making a pull request against the repository to include newly identified valid account IDs under wordlists/known_valid_account_ids.txt.
+I have collected <100k Account IDs and estimate there are between 50-60m Account IDs based on random sampling analysis.

+Otherwise, you will want to use your own wordlist as a dictionary to guess User names or Role names for a specific account.
+If you don't bring your own wordlists, I recommend starting with [SecLists Usernames](https://github.com/danielmiessler/SecLists/tree/master/Usernames).

+### Prerequisites
+boto3/botocore
+Sufficient AWS credentials configured via CLI

+## Command Line Arguments

+### Installation:

+First step is to have sufficient AWS credentials configured via CLI.
+If you do not have your own AWS acccount or sufficient credentials in an AWS account, Quiet Riot will not work.

+Create the virtual environment, or you can directly install the quiet_riot pkg using pip.

+For installing this package you can run the command pip install quiet-riot.
+After installing the package you can run the command quiet_riot --help

+### Usage:

+Arguments for quiet_riot are --scan_type, --threads, --wordlist, --profile

+You can provide values for arguments required to run this package.
+Must require argument is scan_type.

+for e.g quiet_riot --scan_type 3 --threads 30 --wordlist D:\path_to_wordlist_file --profile Default

+Or you can use the short form for arguments as well like --s, --t, --w, --p

+--scan_type, --s

+What type of scan do you want to attempt?
+Enter the type of scan for example

+         1. Account IDs
+         2. Root Account E-mail Addresses
+         3. Service Footprint
+         4. IAM Principals
+            4.1.
+IAM Roles
+            4.2.
+IAM Users

+--threads, --t

+For number of threads you have to provide the number for e.g 23 , 30 90 etc. Approximately how many threads do you think you want to run?

+Hint: 2020 M1 Macbook Air w/ 16 GB RAM optimizes @ around 700 threads from limited testing.

+--wordlist, --w

+Path to the world list file which will be required for scan.

+--profile, --p

+Provide the name of aws profile configured through cli for e.g Default,Dev

 ### Featureploitation Limits
 #### Throttling
 After performing extensive analysis of scaling methods using the AWS Python (Boto3) SDK, I was able to determine that the bottleneck for scanning (at least for Python and awscli -based tools) is I/O capacity of a single-threaded Python application.
 After modifying the program to run with multiple threads, I was able to trigger exceptions in individual threads due to throttling by the various AWS APIs.
 You can see the results from running a few benchmarking test scans [here](./results/scan-run-statistics.txt).
 APIs that I tested had wildly different throttling limits and notably, s3 bucket policy attempts took ~10x as long as similar attempts against other services.